Welcome to my personal homepage.

-Symbolic Software is a company focused on modern insight into cryptographic systems.
+My consulting office, Symbolic Software, specializes in offering modern insight into cryptographic systems.
 As its director, I manage a small team that offers security audits, cryptographic protocol design and formal verification services.
-We recently released Noise Explorer, an online engine for reasoning about and formally verifying Noise-based cryptographic protocols.